YordanGeorgiev/qto/doc/md/features_doc.md

 ## 3. SYSADMIN FEATURES AND FUNCTIONALITIES
-The term feature usually denotes an UI usability, but as the sysadmins of the issue-tracker system must be technical people accustomed to the black screen in this context feature simply means a well memorizable shell call to perform a single action on the System they must operate.
+The term feature usually denotes an UI usability, but as the sysadmins of the qto system must be technical people accustomed to the black screen in this context feature simply means a well memorizable shell call to perform a single action on the System they must operate.

     # pre-load the project variables
-    doParseCnfEnvVars cnf/issue-tracker.dev.host-name.cnf
+    doParseCnfEnvVars cnf/qto.dev.host-name.cnf

     # run the run-integration-tests
-    bash src/bash/issue-tracker/issue-tracker.sh -a run-integration-tests
+    bash src/bash/qto/qto.sh -a run-integration-tests

 ### 3.1.
 Enforced daily backups by "increase-date" action
-The concept of daily backups in in-build in the functionalities of the issue-tracker application for all the projects data - that is you cannot operate the application without having daily backups, as every day a new working daily dir having the current day daily backup will be created!
+The concept of daily backups in in-build in the functionalities of the qto application for all the projects data - that is you cannot operate the application without having daily backups, as every day a new working daily dir having the current day daily backup will be created!
 The "increase-date" action copies the content of the latest daily data dir ( build by concentrating the mix_data_dir and the latest date string) with the current date in the file path.
 This IS the defacto way of making backup of the data ( including db dumps ) on daily basis, which could be quite easily made really robust for Unix admins with couple of cron scripts and symlinks ...
 The increase-date behaves for different projects in the same way, except of course using a different daily data dir root.

     # load the env vars for a different proj:
-    clear; doParseCnfEnvVars /vagrant/var/csitea/cnf/projects/issue-tracker/ysg-issues.dev.host-name.cnf
+    clear; doParseCnfEnvVars /vagrant/var/csitea/cnf/projects/qto/ysg-issues.dev.host-name.cnf

     # make backup of the latest daily dir
-    bash src/bash/issue-tracker/issue-tracker.sh -a increase-date
+    bash src/bash/qto/qto.sh -a increase-date

 ### 3.2.
 Postgres db backup
 You can backup any project database by using the following calls:

     # pre-load the project variables
-    doParseCnfEnvVars cnf/issue-tracker.dev.host-name.cnf
+    doParseCnfEnvVars cnf/qto.dev.host-name.cnf
     # replace the second strin to the full path of the project file if needed

     # backup the postgres db of the project
-    bash src/bash/issue-tracker/issue-tracker.sh -a backup-postgres-db
+    bash src/bash/qto/qto.sh -a backup-postgres-db

 ### 3.3.
 The "run-pgsql-scripts" action
 You can create a preconfigured &lt;&lt;env&gt;&gt;_&lt;&lt;db_name&gt;&gt; postgres via a single shell call.
 The scripts will fail if any of the sql scripts have a syntax error - all the ddl events will be displayed in the STDOUT and stored in the shell log file for later audit.

-    bash src/bash/issue-tracker/issue-tracker.sh -a run-pgsql-scripts
+    bash src/bash/qto/qto.sh -a run-pgsql-scripts

 ### 3.4.
 The "run-mysql-scripts" action
 You can create a preconfigured &lt;&lt;env&gt;&gt;_&lt;&lt;db_name&gt;&gt; in mariadb  via a single shell call.
 The scripts will fail if any of the sql scripts have a syntax error - all the ddl events will be displayed in the STDOUT and stored in the shell log file for later audit